NO PROMISED LAND

 2016 / 2017

 Nowadays we are used to see images about migrants through the media.
-They all look quite the same and, moreover, migrants are treated barely more than numbers.
-By refusing the common frames based on pain and misery, this work aims to give voice to the stories and the faces behind those numbers.
-The objective was to narrate the ignored reality about refugees, which is very different from what we are accustomed to see.
+They all look quite the same and are often treated barely like numbers.
+Refusing representations and commonplaces based on pain and misery, No promised land aims to give back a story and a face to those numbers, by witnessing an otherwise invisible aspect of the events related to modern migrations.
+It is something very different from what we are used to see.